 - Policy and Legislation

 This flexibility and employability is reflected in the diverse positions our graduate have found themselves in as they advance their careers.
 BEP alumni can be found in roles such as Environmental Technician and Product Specialist, working in conservation and in environment and sustainability units in local governments.
-In addition, graduates meet the educational requirements for certifying as an Environmental Professional® through ECO Canada.
+In addition, graduates meet the educational requirements for certification as an Environmental Professional® through ECO Canada.
 Some BEP graduates have gone on to higher degrees such as our Master’s in Environmental Practice at Royal Roads, and others.

 Dr Christopher Ling